weech22/World-Wild-Web-AI-And-MCP-Hack-Night/README.md

 - Anthropic credentials for the LLM that controls the agent

 ### Quick Start
-1. Clone the template from the `templates/ai-agent-template` directory
+1. Clone the template from the [ai-agent-template](/ai-agent-template) directory
 2. Follow the setup instructions in the template's README
 3. Test that your AI agent works locally

 **During the Hacknight**:
 1. Get access to Codegen and create your MCP server
-2. Connect your agent to the MCP server
+2. Connect your agent to the MCP server (Note: Choose an MCP server without authentication)
 3. Start building your features!

 ### Need Inspiration?